Scroll Top

-Refugee students face challenges in accessing tertiary education due to conflict and displacement, resulting in limited formal education and literacy skills.
-Only 6% of refugees currently have access to higher education, far below the global average for non-refugees.
-This number is even lower in low-to-middle-income countries.
-Bleak employment prospects also discourage refugee students, affecting their performance in university and other post-secondary education institutions.
+Refugee students’ demand for scholarships far outstrips available opportunities; as of today (2023), only 6% of refugees have access to higher education, far below the global average higher education enrollment among non-refugees, which stands at more than 40%.
+This number is even lower for refugees who live in low-to-middle-income countries.
+Furthermore, bleak employment prospects discourage refugee students as they plan their careers, affecting their performance in university or other post-secondary education institutions.

 We focus on promoting FDPs’ access to tertiary education because we believe tertiary education is a gateway to social mobility.
 Compound barriers restrict FDPs’ participation in higher education; the root cause of these barriers is limited access to education finance.
 We also see a positive correlation between mentorship, career development, and leadership training support to students’ degree completion rates, participation in STEM subjects, and a sense of self-empowerment, especially for students from vulnerable backgrounds.